klm-lab/store/README.md

 #### Chain actions call issue

 Use chain actions with caution when using promises.
 Without promises, there's no risk.
 Enjoy.
-But with promises, Make sure that when call them each action updates a different part of your store and not the same one.
+But with promises, Make sure that when calling them, each action updates a different part of your store and not the same one.
 Or combine the logic of the actions.
 For example:

 ```js